mikecroucher/R_awareness/Section1.md

-# R Awareness for IT Staff

-This is designed to be a self-directed study session where you work through the material at your own pace.
-It is designed to give IT Support staff an idea of what R can do along with an outline of the eco-system of tools that exist alongside it.

-## What is R?

-R is a free, open-source programming language that has very strong support for statistics.
-It was originally developed as an open source implementation of the [S Programming language](https://en.wikipedia.org/wiki/S_(programming_language)).
-It is used extensively in research and industry for areas such as data analysis, statistics, machine learning, bioinformatics, simulation, linguistics and much more.

-With over [8000 freely available add-on packages](https://cran.r-project.org/web/packages/) that provide extensive additional functionality, R will probably have something that can help your research.

-Don't just take my word for it though -- here's what others have to say

-* [Why use R?
-Five reasons](http://www.econometricsbysimulation.com/2014/03/why-use-r-five-reasons.html) - From the 'Econometrics By Simulation' blog

 ## Installing R on Windows

 R is available for Windows, Mac OS X and Linux.
 For this tutorial, however, we will focus on using R in Windows since that's what the majority of users will be running.

 Our first task, therefore, is to install R.

-*  Download link for Window: https://cran.r-project.org/bin/windows/base/

 It is possible to install several versions of R at once.
 They all co-exist side-by-side.